ibm-mas/ansible-devops/ibm/mas_devops/roles/aws_documentdb_user/README.md

 aws_documentdb_user
 -----------------------
-This role creates a docdb user for MAS instance
+This role creates a docdb user for MAS instance and saves username and password as k8 Secret in specified config directory

 ## Prerequisites
 To run this role with providers you must have already installed the [Mongo Shell](https://www.mongodb.com/docs/mongodb-shell/install/).